Elevate your space with With Self’s signature Linen Spray.

-My skin care routine has changed so much over the years!
+My skincare routine has changed so much over the years!
 I’ve taken prescription pills, used commercial brands such as Clinique or other dermatologist-recommended brands, & the list goes on.
 For the first time in as long as I can remember, I am actually happy with my skin!
 My goals within the last year or so have been to minimize my skincare routine and find natural products to replace the commercial brands I had been using.
 Finally, I have done just that.

 Developing a solid skincare routine is a great form of self-care that is often undervalued.
-Doing masks and steam treatments not only allow you to take care of your skin, but also give you time to love on yourself a little, too!
+Doing masks and steam treatments not only allows you to take care of your skin, but also gives you time to love on yourself a little, too!

 Here’s my simple skincare routine:

+You can purchase this product here: Detox Mask .
 If you’d like to receive 15% off of your purchase, use my coupon code: anaston15.

-I typically use the detox mask every other day or at least weekly.
+I have switched from using this product every other day to using it weekly.
+I spot treat problem areas multiple times during the week if necessary, but I only do a full mask once a week.
 If I am indulging in a little extra self-care, I do a steam treatment first to open up my pores before putting on the mask.
 The packaging comes with instructions regarding how long the mask should be left on, depending on your personal skin type.
 I rinse off the mask with cool water.

 I never knew you could “double-mask”, until I watched a skincare video from one of the influencers I follow on Instagram, Jade Kendle (LipstickNCurls).
-I started using the 2NI Honey as a mask after using the Detox mask to ensure that my skin is moisturized, and this has honestly been a game changer for me, because there are days when my skin is very dry and flaky.
+I started using the 2NI Honey as a mask after using the Detox mask to ensure that my skin is moisturized, and this has honestly been a game changer for me because there are days when my skin is very dry and flaky.
 I either use it right after the Detox or use it the next day.
 I put the honey straight on my skin and get in the shower and let the steam from the shower open my pores.

-- Step 3: Tone your skin using Dickinson’s 100% All Natural Witch Hazel.
+Step 3: Tone your skin using Dickinson’s 100% All Natural Witch Hazel.